subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 > sudo apt update
 > sudo apt upgrade.

+---

 ## 3 - Installing docker

+---

 ### - Setting up services

+---

+# Testing

+---

+# Automating the server setup
+I would use ansible to automate the server setup as much as possible so that i can re-build it easily.

+---

 # REFERENCES ---